minillinim/stackedBarGraph/README.md

 ## Overview

-Code for making purdy stacked bar graphs
+Code for making purdy stacked bar graphs.
+I really needed this one day so searching online for an answer I found only this question: https://stackoverflow.com/questions/19060144/more-efficient-matplotlib-stacked-bar-chart-how-to-calculate-bottom-values.
+So I wrote this.
+There is more stacked-bar-graph-esque goodness at the above link.

 ## Installation